gmlewis/go-reticulum/docs/tools/grl.md

 - The appliance holds its own cryptographic identity via Reticulum; there is no account, no telemetry, and no vendor service in the path.

+---

+## Legal, Safety, Emergency, and Medical Disclaimer

+--8<-- "DISCLAIMER.md:3"

+---

 ## See also

 - [gorrcbot](gorrcbot.md) — the same engine as an always-on RRC chat bot
 - [gobot](gobot.md) — one-shot CLI for asking a live bot a single question
+- [GRL Hardware Project Plans](../guides/hardware.md#project-4-the-go-reticulum-lifesaver-grl) — full GRL puck architecture, BOM table, and ESP32-C5 pinout
-- [Hardware guides](../guides/hardware.md) — LoRa RNodes and serial adapters
+- [Hardware guides](../guides/hardware.md) — LoRa RNodes, carrier boards, and serial adapters
 - [ASIC Plans §6.9–§6.12](https://github.com/gmlewis/go-reticulum/blob/master/ASIC-Plans.md)
   — the full GRL design, BOM, and pinout